Marshall Group: Postwar

 Marshall Motor Group rapidly flourished in the postwar era; various new garages were soon established to serve Peterborough, Bedford, and neighbouring smaller towns.
 During the 1950s and 1960s, the firm found work in modifying hundreds of various civil airliners, including the Vickers Viscount, the first turboprop airliner, and de Havilland Comets, the first jet-powered airliner, and the Bristol Britannia.
 Marshall was also involved with the National Research Development Corporation, assisting Francis Thomas Bacon in the invention of the fuel cell.
 Around this time, Michael Marshall became the company's CEO.
 He managed the company for several decades, during which time it became one of the largest privately owned businesses in Britain.

 Royal Air Force Hercules C-130K (C3) in commemorative Hercules Integrated Operational Support Colour Scheme.

-Since 1966, Marshall Aerospace has been the designated support company for the Royal Air Force's fleet of C-130 Hercules.
-It has been formally recognised as a Sister Design Authority for the type since 1988.
+From 1966, Marshall Aerospace was the designated support company for the Royal Air Force's fleet of C-130 Hercules.
+It was formally recognised as a Sister Design Authority for the type since 1988.
 The company oversaw the introduction of RAF's 25 second generation C-130J Super Hercules fleet, as well as the retirement of half of the service's first generation aircraft.
 In addition to its domestic support operations, Marshall Aerospace has supported various international operators' own Hercules fleets.
 Marshall Group has also signed multiple agreements with US defense conglomerate Lockheed Martin to manufacture various components of the Super Hercules on behalf of the latter's for the global supply chain.

 Marshall Aerospace functioned as the design authority for the RAF's fleet of Lockheed TriStar tanker and freighter aircraft; as well as the appointed sister design authority for the RAF's Boeing E-3D Sentry.
 It undertook major maintenance and modification activity on these types, plus a range of other military and commercial aircraft.
 Notable design achievements include the design and production of Concorde's droop nose and visor in 1967, and a vestibular sled for medical research which flew 112 orbits in Space Shuttle Challenger on STS-61-A in 1985.
 Marshall Aerospace has also performed a variety of passenger to tanker and freighter aircraft conversions.
 One unusual project was the conversion of a Lockheed L-1011 Tristar airliner into a launch vehicle for a satellite delivery system, on behalf of Orbital Sciences.
 Marshall Aerospace was the designated industrial body involved in the Vulcan to the Sky project, which restored Avro Vulcan XH558 to a flight-worthy condition and supported its operations for numerous years.